Last Updated: December 15, 2024

 Exercise 1: Start the Constraints Analysis (30 minutes)

 First, perform a constraints analysis for your Master Project.
 Depending on the project, this could take a considerable amount of time.
-This exercise should take about 30 minutes, but considerably more time if you decide to facilitate a constraints analysis with stakeholders on your Master Project.
+This exercise should take about 30 minutes, but considerably more if you decide to facilitate a constraints analysis with stakeholders on your Master Project.

 Primary constraints are: